bluewave-labs/verifywise/README.md

 [VerifyWise](https://verifywise.ai) is an open-source AI governance platform designed to help businesses use the power of AI safely and responsibly.
 Our platform ensures compliance and robust AI management without compromising on security.

 We are democratizing AI best practices with an open-source solution that can be hosted on-premises, giving you complete control over your AI governance.

+Please [get in touch](https://tidycal.com/verifywise/info-session) with us to see the latest demo, or [join the waitlist](https://airtable.com/appdK4RIXT5xKd2Zh/pagamLEwP1yvJgP0C/form) to be notified when the release announcement is made.

 <img width="1433" alt="VerifyWise" src="https://github.com/user-attachments/assets/268a2c44-01de-4f7b-8e10-1dd4f76e86a8">

-## Developer Setup

-The VerifyWise application has two components: a frontend in Reactjs and backend in Nodejs.
-At present, you can use Docker (recommended) or `npm` to run VerifyWise.

-A PostGreSQL database is required.

-To run a development instance of VerifyWise via `npm`, follow these steps:

-1. Crate "verifywise" database in your local PostgreSQL server.
-2. Fork and clone the repository.
-Go to the Clients directory.
-3. Run `npm i; npm run dev`
-4. Go to ../Servers directory.
-5. Run `npm i; npm run watch`
-6. Now the application is up and running on `https://localhost:5173`

-Currently the application is in rapid development, so check back here often.

-## Quick links

-- This application is currently in the development stage.
-The designs and workflows are [available for everyone](https://www.figma.com/design/o4xu4PeC5bo1Ii4dyom6vQ/VerifyWise?node-id=0-1&t=Ty2Jh4S8QgHGrqon-1).
-This link includes 2 pages: dashboard designs and the style guide.
-- The [VerifyWise presentation](https://pitch.com/v/verifywise-democratizing-ai-governance-zhxvh6), including terminology, why we started this project, technology, and roadmap

 ## Who is it for?